japanoise/gomacs/HACKING.md

 crash and not get restarted) hit the `<f12>` key, which will quit Gomacs immediately.

-Most of the lisp functionality is YAGNI at the moment, pending the implementation of modes and the exposure of more of the editor's internals to lisp.
-You can find all of the functions that are currently implemented in lisp.go. lispSingleton maps a simple func() to a function in lisp that takes no arguments.
+See the examples directory for some examples of lisp in use for extending Gomacs.
+You can also find all of the functions that are currently implemented in lisp.go. lispSingleton maps a simple func() to a function in lisp that takes no arguments.

 ## Undo and Redo